-Based on that, many of these same investors end up getting burned.
-Initially, penny stocks began as those trading for under $1 per share.
-This has further evolved to define penny stocks as those trading for less than $5 a share according to the SEC.
+Regardless, many of these same investors end up getting burned.
+Many assume penny stocks are ones trading below $1 per share.
+This has further been expanded on by the Securities and Exchange Commission to define penny stocks as those trading for less than $5 a share.

-What Is A Penny Stock: The Companies Behind Them
+What Are Penny Stocks & Who Are The Companies Behind Them?

 Most of the companies behind penny stocks are speculative in nature.
-It isn’t unlikely to see some of the trading with little to no revenue, higher levels of debt, and slow-moving operations.
+It isn’t unlikely to see some of these companies operating with little to no revenue, heavier debt loads, and slow-moving progress when it comes to operations.
 Furthermore, because of the higher costs for listing on a major exchange, many penny stocks trade Over The Counter.

 Taking into account, penny stocks trading on the OTC, it’s important to be able to find as much information as possible.
 This is based on the fact that these stocks tend to see the highest risk of manipulation.
-If you get an email on a given penny stock saying how great it is, that’s considered penny stock promotion.
+If you get an email on certain penny stocks explaining how great a company is.
+Nine times out of ten, that’s considered penny stock promotion.
 It’s ok to get that information but it’s also important to do your own research before deciding to buy penny stocks like this.

 OTC stocks aren’t subject to the same rules as larger stocks.
 Because of this, many companies will report the minimum amount of information.
 So it’s important as an investor to understand this and account for it.
 Furthermore, many companies have a relatively shorter history of existence.
 So they will have a short history to take into consideration.